 - Create an account on stripe.com

 - Ensure you are in “Test mode” by clicking the toggle in the top right of the Stripe dashboard.

 - Install the Stripe command line tool as described in the Stripe CLI docs.

-- Create your products/plans in Stripe as described in step 3 of this guide.
-Note: You'll only need to follow step 3, as all code has already been setup for you by Divjoy.
+- Create your products and prices in Stripe as described in step 2 of this guide.
+Note: You'll only need to follow step 2, as all code has already been setup for you by Divjoy.

 - Open your codebase